 I had several other activities I want to do this week with the lesson, but we’ve had horrid allergies and I spent several days recently trying to cough my lung out, so we finished off Joseph with a fun card game I found on Pinterest.

 I accidentally printed it in black and white, but the game worked just fine that way (find the Joseph in Egypt Playing Cards on Etsy, they used to be free, but are now for sale).
 They had a lot of fun trying to read the words and get their matches, it also forced Batman to look beyond the initial letter, which he likes to do and then guess.

-Click on the picture above to download the free storybook with activities and discussion questions Joseph Forgives his brothers activities.
+Click on the picture above to download the free storybook with activities and discussion questions Joseph Forgives his brothers activities (or that link).

 To see how the story starts head-on over to Joseph’s coat.